LLNL/RAJAPerf/README.md

 implemented using RAJA and variants implemented using standard or vendor-supported parallel programming models directly.
-Each kernel in the suite appears in multiple RAJA and non-RAJA (i.e., baseline) variants using parallel programming models such as OpenMP and CUDA.
+Each kernel in the suite appears in multiple RAJA and non-RAJA (i.e., baseline) variants using various parallel programming models supported as RAJA back-ends.
+Current kernel variants include:

+  * Sequential
+  * OpenMP CPU multithreading
+  * CUDA  (NVIDIA GPUs)
+  * HIP   (AMD GPUs)
+  * OpenMP target offload

 The kernels originate from various HPC benchmark suites and applications.
 Kernels are partitioned into "groups" --  each group